pauldolden/pauldolden/README.md

+### Hi there 👋 Welcome to my Github profile.
-### Hi there 👋, I'm Paul Dolden, a full-stack developer from Essex, UK.

-I'm an infuriatingly curious developer, who is invariably guilty of longing glances at shiny things.
+I'm Paul Dolden, a developer from Essex, UK, who is invariably guilty of longing glances at shiny things �.

-Welcome to my Github profile.

 # Here you will find: